Originally published October 10, 2019

 Celebrating gay, bi and trans fatherhood is what we do on Gays With Kids.
 We rejoice in whatever paths our community took to become parents.
 But many of those journeys come with heartbreak, sometimes for the intended parents, and sometimes for the biological family from whom the adoption or foster placement occurs.
 With an open adoption, the adoptive and biological families come to an arrangement which best benefits the child, and that's when something truly beautiful can occur.
-This isn't always possible in every scenario, but when it does, we're exceedingly thankful.
+This isn't always possible in every scenario, but when it is, we're exceedingly thankful.
 Can a child ever have too many family members loving them?
 Not likely.
 This was husbands of five years Edward and Andrew Senn's experience.

 Edward and Andrew, 30 and 40 years old respectively, are both church musicians - organists and choir directors.
 The two met when Edward attended a concert at the church where Andrew was working.
 "I was too shy to meet him so we became Facebook friends," explained Edward.
 "Messaging on there turned into extended phone calls and then our first date on July 1, 2009."
 When the two began dating, it didn't seem like becoming a dad was necessarily something Andrew saw in his own future.
 So Edward had to work his magic and Andrew soon came around.